markand/irccd/CONTRIBUTE.md

 Create your patch
 -----------------

-Usually, when you create a patch, you should have your own copy of irccd in your directory.
+When you create a patch, you should have your own copy of the repository in your directory.

-The following steps assumes that you have already cloned the irccd repository somewhere.

 Note: the recommended way is to create one unique revision.